Nancy-Chauhan/nancychauhan.in/content/posts/2019-01-20-Transmission-of-HDMI-data/index.md

 ### Why should we use FPGA for Image/Video Processing ?

 Field Programmable Gate Array (FPGA) are the most appropriate embedded platform for Video/Image Processing.
-Owing to the parallel architecture, an FPGA is able to perform high-speed video processing such that it could issue warnings timely and provide drivers longer time to respone.
+Owing to the parallel architecture, an FPGA is able to perform high-speed video processing such that it could issue warnings timely and provide drivers longer time to response.

 Compared to the CPU implementation, the FPGA video/image processing achieves about tens of times speedup for video-based driver assistance system and other applications.